Anti-money Laundering (AML)

-The Bitcoin block chain is a public record of all Bitcoin transactions.
-You might also hear the term used as a “public ledger.”
+The Bitcoin blockchain is a public record of all Bitcoin transactions.
+You might also hear the term “public ledger” to describe it.
 The block chain shows every single record of bitcoin transactions in order, dating back to the very first one.
 The entire block chain can be downloaded and openly reviewed by anyone, or you can use a block explorer to review the block chain online.

-Coin Locking or a coinlock is when a buyer holds onto a seller's cryptocurrency in a trade escrow without an intention to make payment and complete the trade.
+Coin locking/coinlock is when a buyer uses the escrow to hold onto the seller's cryptocurrency without the intention to send payment and complete the trade.
 This is a common case of cryptocurrency fraud.

-A confirmation means that the transaction has been verified by the network, through the process called mining.
-You receive a confirmation for sending out Bitcoin.
+Confirmation means that the transaction has been verified by the network and you receive this confirmation when sending out Bitcoin.
 Once a transaction is confirmed, it cannot be reversed or double spent.

-Cryptocurrency or digital currency is a type of currency that uses cryptography instead of a central bank to provide security and verify transactions.
+Cryptocurrency or digital currency uses cryptography instead of a central bank to provide security and verify transactions.
 Bitcoin is the first developed cryptocurrency.

 A dispute is an argument or disagreement between people or groups.
 Disputes on Paxful are useful when a trade does not go as planned.
 When arises misunderstanding, miscommunication, disagreement or any other controversion between parties.
 When a dispute is started, a moderator will intervene to help settle the trade.

-An escrow fee covers the cost for the escrow service being provided.
+Escrow keeps the money in safekeeping until a transaction is completed.
+An escrow fee covers the cost of the service being provided.

 ETH or Ethereum is an open software platform based on blockchain technology that enables developers to build and deploy decentralized applications.
 Like Bitcoin, Ethereum is a distributed public blockchain network. the Ethereum blockchain focuses on running the programming code of any decentralized application.
 In the Ethereum blockchain, instead of mining for bitcoin, miners work to earn Ether, a type of crypto token that fuels the network.

-An exchange or cryptocurrency exchange is a digital marketplace where traders can buy and sell crypto using different fiat currencies or altcoins.
+An exchange is a digital marketplace where traders can buy and sell cryptocurrencies using different fiat currencies or altcoins.
 Cryptocurrency exchange platforms match buyers with sellers.
 Like a traditional stock exchange, traders can opt to buy and sell cryptocurrency by inputting either a market order or a limit order.